haripkd/mftserver/README.md

 # Open source code repository for JSCAPE MFT Server

  This repository contains the source files for functions and actions which are used in JSCAPE-MFT-Server.

+ ## Note

+ All the functions and actions are promoted and available from 12.5 version of JSCAPE MFT Server.

+ Please download a copy here - https://www.jscape.com/downloads/jscape-mft-server

  ## Getting Started